kollwitz-owen/laravel-coding-challenge/README.md

 ## Technical Notes

--   Please use the built-in Laravel skeleton project to implement this functionality
 -   These requirements are very high-level because we want to give you the flexibility to implement them as you see fit.
 -   Visual design is not important for this task, do whatever you need to do